aidandagnall/XsizedY/README.md

 Only problem?
 Well, it get's a bit boring, doesn't it.
 If only there was a way to create *new* questions of a remarkably similar nature.

-> Would your rather fight a tiger sized rabbit, or 9 rabbit sized tigers?
+> Would you rather fight a tiger sized rabbit, or 9 rabbit sized tigers?

 Wow, now that really is fun and interesting and completely different!